camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/web-modeler/play-your-process.md

 - In **Implement** mode, hard-code an example payload in the task or event **Output** section.
 - When completing a task or event, use the secondary action to complete it with variables.

-Incidents are raised as they would in any Camunda cluster, just within the context of Play, instead of Operate.
-Use the variables and incident message to debug the issue, all while staying in Play.
+Incidents are raised as they would in any Camunda cluster.
+Use the variables and incident message to debug the issue.

 ## Replay a process